tigerkelly/tigertouch/README.md

 # Running tigertouch

 Install RPI 32 or 64 bit OS.
-If you want thinga to run faster boot from a SSD drive instead of the SD card the instructions to do this.
+If you want things to run faster boot from a SSD drive instead of the SD card the instructions to do this.

 [Install OS on SSD](https://linuxhint.com/how_to_boot_raspberry_pi_4_from_usb_ssd/)